sleepyOwl14/proximax-bc-docs/docs/guides/aggregate-transaction/signing-announced-aggregate-bonded-transactions-automatically.md

 - Aggregate transactions with two inner transactions.
 - Two inner transactions must be transfer transactions.
 - The transaction sending funds must have yourself as the signer.
-- The transaction sending funds should have only one mosaic, being this less than 100 XEM.
+- The transaction sending funds should have only one mosaic, being this less than 100 XPX.

 Try it yourself!
 Here you have a possible implementation: